anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Instead of saying that man is the creature of circumstance, it would be nearer the mark to say that man is the architect of circumstance.
+Quote: Well begun is half done.

-By: Thomas Carlyle
+By: Aristotle